 Govt committed to modernize Railways in next five years: Sheikh Rashid

-- Sheikh Rashid said Pakistan Railways would welcome Egyptian investments in the ongoing infrastructure and rolling stock improvement projects of Railways.
+- Sheikh Rashid said Pakistan Railways would welcome Egyptian investments in the ongoing infrastructure.

 ISLAMABAD: Minister for Railways Sheikh Rashid Ahmed on Tuesday said that the government was committed to run Pakistan Railways on modern lines during the next five years to provide the best and comfortable travel facilities to the passengers.